Guide to probate

 4. Apply for probate

-You'll need to complete a probate application - this can be done online or by completing a paper form.
+You'll need to complete a probate application.
+For some this can be done online, for others it'll need to be completed by paper form.

-You can use the online service if the person who died lived in England or Wales most of the time and you’re the executor or administrator and you:
+You can use the online service if the person who died lived in England or Wales most of the time, you're the executor or administrator, and you:

-- Have submitted tax forms to HMRC and waited 20 working days, if you need to pay Inheritance Tax.
+- Have submitted tax forms to HM Revenue & Customs (HMRC) and waited 20 working days, if you need to pay inheritance tax

-If there’s a will, you'll need to fill in form PA1P.
-If there’s not a will, fill in form PA1A.
-You can do this yourself or you can call the probate and inheritance tax helpline for help completing the form.
+If there's a will, you'll need to fill in form PA1P.
+If there's not a will, fill in form PA1A.
+You can do this yourself or you can call the probate and inheritance tax helpline on 0300 123 1072 or see HMRC for help completing the form.

 - Probate application form PA1P or PA1A